Do you want to make money in nigeria as a student?

 - Become a makeup artist.

-Either way, this is a good way to make money as a student.
+Either way, this is a good way to make money as a student in Nigeria.

 Sell Cosmetic Items

-Selling makeup products is one way most female students in Nigeria make money on campus.
+Most female students in Nigeria make money selling cosmetic tools.
 I had a few course mates who bought and sold cosmetic items at affordable prices.
-You can shop for makeup items like eye pencil, lipstick, nail polishes, concealers and a host of many other makeup materials.
+You can shop for makeup items like eye pencil, lipstick, nail polishes, concealers and a host of many others.

 There are various places to buy makeup items to sell to your colleagues and some of these places include, local markets and online markets like Aliexpress, Shein, Zaful, ASOS, Jumia, konga and more.
 You buy cheaper and sell at higher prices.

-You can actually make good money as an undergraduate makeup artist, only if you are well-grounded in what you claim to do.
-So, it’s important that you learn this skill perfectly before advertising yourself as a makeup artist else you might end up destroying a career you haven’t started yet.
+You can make good money as a student if you are a makeup artist.
+The one rule is to know what you are doing.
+You must learn this skill perfectly before advertising yourself as a makeup artist else you might end up destroying a career you never started.

 Photography is yet another way Nigerian undergraduates use to make money in school.
-Although the photography business is one of the easiest or constant business, it is one great way to avoid being broke in school.
+Although the photography business is not one of the easiest, it is a great way to avoid being broke in school.

 There is something peculiar about undergraduate hairdressers; their services are affordable and often accompanied by amazing end results.
 Oh well, if you’ve got the skill, put it to work and make some money off your female friends.